-The Darkness of Sexual Sin Compared to the Light of Grace: Reflections on Isaiah 50:10-11
+The Darkness of Sexual Sin and the Light of Grace

 This is not normal for us.
 We don’t like walking by faith at all.
 We want to see clearly where we’re headed.
 Isaiah addresses this reality in the next verse: “Behold, all you who kindle a fire, who equip yourselves with burning torches!
 Walk by the light of your fire, and by the torches that you have kindled!
 This you have from my hand: you shall lie down in torment” (Isaiah 50:11).
 Not wanting to walk by faith in the darkness, trusting and relying on God, the default of humanity is to light a “torch.”

 What do you use for a torch?
 Sexual sin is a perennial favorite.
-We don’t turn to sex because our hormones are raging – we sin sexually because the chaos of life is raging around us and we want relief.
-Our trials feel like being in utter darkness…so we light a torch.
+We don’t turn to sex because our hormones are raging.
+We sin sexually because the chaos of life is raging around us and we want relief.
+Our trials feel like being in utter darkness—so we light a torch.
 We try to make our own way apart from trusting God to take care of us.
 But the result is disastrous.
-We go from “darkness” to torment.
+We go from darkness to torment.
 The trials of providence are nothing compared to the misery we create through our sinful responses.
-The torment of our sin looks like job loss, squandered time and money, fallout in our relationships, increasing discontent in our soul.
+The torment of our sin looks like job loss, squandered time and money, fallout in our relationships, and increasing discontent in our soul.
 And if you’ve ever walked by the light of a torch, you know the darkness beyond its trembling glow feels even more oppressive.